 - It sees unexpected data on the RS-485 bus when it is preparing to respond to a command.
 This generally is due to another WattNode meter with the same address responding first, although it could also be extra bytes from the Modbus master or another device. - It starts transmitting a response, but doesn't see the data it is transmitting on the RS-485 bus.
 This can happen if two devices have the same address and start transmitting at nearly the same time.
-It can also be caused by a short circuit on the bus or extreme interference. - Your RS-485 adapter is configured for full duplex (four wire) operation instead of half-duplex. - Your RS-485 adapter is continuing to drive the transmit lines after sending a packet; this can happen with older RS-232 to RS-485 adapters that require an RTS signal to transmit.
+It can also be caused by a short circuit on the bus or extreme interference. - Your RS-485 adapter is configured for full duplex (four wire) operation instead of half-duplex. - Your RS-485 adapter is continuing to drive the transmit lines after happen with older RS-232 to RS-485 adapters that require an R